Martin521/AboutFsharp/ContributingToFSharpUsingVSCodeIonideDevContainers.md

     * Confirm the repository name `fsharp`
 * Watch the container being built
 * ***Don't*** install the extensions recommended by VS Code (they are outdated, everything works out of the box now)
-* Wait until the `dotnet test` run (indicated in the status bar, running on behalf of the test explorer to find the tests) has finished
+* Wait until the `msbuild` run (indicated in the status bar, running on behalf of the test explorer to find the tests) has finished

 ... and you are done.